Selecting a language will automatically trigger the translation of the page content.

 Taxes and fees

-The tenant can ask the landlord to send him a free rent receipt, against full payment of the rent (including charges).
+The tenant can ask the landlord to send him a rent receipt free of charge, against the full payment of the rent (including charges).
 This document indicates that all amounts due have been paid.

 If the tenant pays only part of the rent, the landlord must issue a simple receipt.

-If the owner sells the accommodation or transfers it free of charge during the mobility lease, the new owner must provide the tenant with the following information:
+If the owner sells the accommodation or gives it away free of charge during the mobility lease, the new owner must provide the tenant with the following information:

 • Its name or name

-• Name and address of real estate agency (if necessary)
+• Name and address of the real estate agency (if necessary)

-The subletting is possible, provided that the tenant obtains the written agreement of the owner.
+The subleasing is possible, provided that the tenant obtains the written agreement of the owner.

 Répondez aux questions successives et les réponses s’afficheront automatiquement